 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
 As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
-FA Ryman Miriam Corban Retirement Village is a Ryman Healthcare facility located in Henderson, Auckland.
-This 71-bed care centre is located across three levels.
-All 40 beds in the hospital (geriatric and medical) and rest home are certified as dual-purpose.
-There are 20 rooms on level two and 20 rooms on level three.
-Initially one floor will open at a time.
-There are two dementia (special care) units (SCU) on level one (ground level), with one unit of 20 beds and the other unit of 11 beds (a total of 31 SCU beds).
-There are also a total of 50 serviced apartments across level two and three.
-Thirty-six serviced apartment (across level two and three) were verified at this audit as being suitable for rest home level.
-There are also a further 14 serviced apartments adjacent to the two dual-purpose units (seven apartments level two and seven apartments level three) verified at this audit as suitable for dual-purpose care.
-Noting the service will only take up to 30 residents in the serviced apartments at any given time.
-The service plans to open on 6 May 2024.
-There is a total of 101 certified beds (71 beds in the care centre and up to 30 across the 50 serviced apartments).
-Ryman Healthcare is based in Christchurch.
-Village managers' report to the regional managers, who report to the senior executive team.
-The senior executive team report to the chief executive officer, who reports to the Board.
-Board members include a Māori advisor and the previous chair of Nga Tahu.
+FA Ryman Keith Park Retirement Village is a Ryman Healthcare facility located in Hobsonville, Auckland.
+This 120-bed care centre is located on three levels.
+All 80 beds are dual purpose (rest home and hospital - geriatric and medical).
+There are two dementia (special care) units (SCU), with both having 20 beds (a total of 40 SCU beds).
+There are also 30 serviced apartment beds verified at this audit as being suitable for rest home level of care, making a total of 150 beds certified.
+The service plans to open on 26 August 2024.
+Ryman Healthcare Limited is based in Christchurch.
+There is an established reporting system for villages managers, regional managers, and the senior executive team.
+The senior executive team report directly to the chief executive officer, who reports to the Board.
+Board members include a Māori advisor and the previous chair of Ngāi Tahu.
 A range of reports are available to managers through electronic systems to include all clinical, health and safety and human resources.
-Reports are sent from the village managers to the regional managers on a weekly basis.
+Reports are sent from the village manager to the regional manager on a weekly basis.
 Dashboards on the electronic systems provide a quick overview of performance around measuring key performance indicators (KPIs).
 The Board oversees all operations from construction to village operations.
 From this, there is a clinical governance committee whose focus is the clinical aspects of operations and includes members from the Board.
 Board members are given orientation to their role and to the company operations.
 All Board members are already skilled and trained in their role as a Board member.
 The clinical council is held by Ryman Christchurch and is made up of leaders from the clinical, quality and risk teams and includes members of the senior leadership team.
-Terms of reference are available; this also contains the aim of the committees.
-As per the terms of reference of the clinical governance committee, they review and monitor, among others, audit results, resident satisfaction, complaints, mandatory reporting requirements and clinical indicators for all villages.
+The terms of reference of the clinical governance committee, includes review and monitoring audit results, resident satisfaction, complaints, mandatory reporting requirements and clinical indicators for all villages.

-The governance body have terms of reference and Taha Māori Kaitiaki - cultural navigator, along with a Māori cultural advisor ensure policy and procedure within the company and the governance body represents Te Tiriti partnership and equality.
+The governance body have terms of reference and the Taha Māori Kaitiaki - cultural navigator, along with a Māori cultural advisor ensure policy and procedure within the company and the governance body represents Te Tiriti partnership and equality.
 The cultural navigator consults with and reports on any barriers to the senior executive members and Board to ensure these can be addressed.
-Ryman have commenced consultation with resident and whānau input into reviewing care plans and assessment content to meet resident's cultural values and needs.
-Resident feedback/suggestions for satisfaction and improvements for the service are captured in the annual satisfaction surveys, through feedback forms and through meetings.
-These avenues provide tāngata whaikaha the opportunity to provide feedback around how Ryman Miriam Corban can deliver a service to improve outcomes and achieve equity for tāngata whaikaha.
+The resident/whānau annual satisfaction surveys, feedback forms and meetings provide tāngata whaikaha the opportunity to provide feedback around how Ryman Keith Park can deliver a service to improve outcomes and achieve equity for tāngata whaikaha.